LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-CreateANewBot.md

 indicator: both
 ---

-This guide will help step you through setting up a simple Hello World bot with Conversation Builder.
+This guide will help step you through setting up a simple Hello World automation with Conversation Builder.

 ### Step 1: Create a New Bot